paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 # UK CROP MICROBIOME CRYOBANK (16S amplicon sequencing analysis)

-To perform a sequencing analysis on the 16S amplicon data from the UK Crop Microbiome Cryobank (https://agmicrobiomebase.org), it is necessary to prepare a Linux environment with specific pre-installed packages.
-These packages, crucial for processing sequencing data, encompass a range of tools for quality control, sequence alignment, taxonomic classification, and diversity analysis.
-Prior to initiating the analysis, ensure that your system is equipped with all the necessary packages to facilitate a seamless and successful analysis.
+To perform a sequencing analysis on the 16S amplicon data from the UK Crop Microbiome Cryobank (https://agmicrobiomebase.org), you need to prepare a Linux environment with specific pre-installed packages.
+These packages are crucial for processing sequencing data and include a range of tools for quality control, sequence alignment, taxonomic classification, and diversity analysis.
+Before initiating the analysis, ensure that your system is equipped with all the necessary packages to facilitate a seamless and successful analysis.

 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [QIIME2 - the cummunity developed suite](https://qiime2.org/)